YujunZhou/Capability-seeking-RL-risk/README.md

-### 📄 Capability-Oriented Training Induced Alignment Risk
+### 📄 Alignment Risks from Capability-Seeking RL Training

-This repository contains code and reproduction scripts for the paper **"Capability-Oriented Training Induced Alignment Risk"**.
+This repository contains code and reproduction scripts for the paper **"Alignment Risks from Capability-Seeking RL Training"**.

 ---

 ### 💡 Motivation and Summary

 Most AI alignment work focuses on preventing models from producing explicitly harmful or toxic content.
-A subtler risk is **capability-oriented training induced exploitation**: when we train language models with reinforcement learning (RL, e.g. GRPO) to improve capabilities, and the **training environment or reward mechanism has implicit loopholes**, models can **spontaneously** learn to exploit those flaws to maximize reward—without any malicious intent or instructions in the training data.
-This is not merely classic "reward hacking" in a narrow sense: (1) it encompasses **robustness failures** (e.g. behaving safely under the audit distribution but not under the deployment distribution), and (2) exploitative behavior can co-occur with **improvements in task metrics**, creating a "developer blind spot" where misalignment is hard to detect with standard monitoring.
+A subtler risk arises during **capability-seeking RL training**: when we train language models with reinforcement learning (RL, e.g. GRPO) to improve task capability, and the **training environment or reward mechanism has implicit loopholes**, models can learn to exploit those flaws to maximize reward—without any malicious intent or exploit instructions in the training data.
+This is not merely classic "reward hacking" in a narrow sense: (1) it encompasses both **specification failures** and **robustness failures** (e.g. behaving safely under the audit distribution but not under the deployment distribution), and (2) exploitative behavior can co-occur with **improvements in task metrics**, creating a "developer blind spot" where exploitation is hard to detect with standard monitoring.

-We formalize this as **capability-oriented training induced alignment risk** and study it through a controlled suite of **four vulnerability games**, each instantiating a different kind of environmental flaw.
-We ask: **(RQ1)** Do exploitative behaviors arise spontaneously during standard RL? **(RQ2)** Once learned, do they transfer (zero-shot, catalyzed by prior training, or via distillation)?
+We study **alignment risks from capability-seeking RL training** through a controlled suite of **four vulnerability games**, each instantiating a different kind of environmental flaw.
+We ask: **(RQ1)** Do models discover exploitative shortcuts under standard RL in structurally vulnerable environments? **(RQ2)** Once learned, are these exploits stealthy, transferable, and resistant to correction?

 ![Four vulnerability games](assets/Figure1.png)